James M. Flammang, author of 30 books (including

 Actually, he had to admit, he was surprisingly good at tossing paper balls into the wastebasket.
 Why, he couldn’t imagine; but for whatever reason, he hardly ever missed.

 In a matter of seconds, the whole scenario came to him, like a jolt to the brain when witnessing an accident.
 Teams.
 Tournaments.
 Maybe gambling.
 Prizes, too.
-Except, only the non-sports would participate.
+Except, only the non-sporting guys would participate.
 Jocks and fans?
 Out of luck.

 He loved it.